Aceelly/ecommerce_visuality/README.md

 This simple application allows the user to create actionable insights from simple exploritory analysis prompts a clustering analysis results.

 Steps to Run:
+1. Edit the .env file with your Gemini API key.
 1. Go to Directory that application resides
 2. (In terminal run:) ```pip install -r requirements.txt```
 3. (In terminal run:)  ```.\venv\Scripts\activate```